Process controls with Valmet DNA

 Valmet DNA is a single automation system for all functions – process, machine, drive and quality controls.
 It covers information management along with mechanical and field device condition monitoring.
 The single system architecture saves on both costs and effort, while ensuring open growth for your future challenges.

 Valmet DNA is based on the knowledge of developing distributed control systems (DCS) over for 30 years.
+One system serves all your control needs, including optimization, safety related controls and asset management solutions.
 It ranges from a micro-sized system, including the world’s smallest fully functional user interface, to mill- and plant-wide systems that support global organizations.

 - User experience tools for operators, maintenance and management